 The "WAi" app developed by the Technology Development Team for the WAi Championship

-We heard from participants that whenever they had a question while taking the quiz, they would ask WAi, and as a result, they ended up chatting with WAi almost every day during the preliminary round.
+We heard from the participants that whenever they had a question while taking the quiz, they would ask WAi, and as a result, they ended up chatting with WAi almost every day during the preliminary round.

 The WAi Championship leaderboard, where I could check my team's and my own rankings in real time